ContaoBayern/contao-member-contact-settings/README.md

 ## Please note

-This module's Javascript will not work with form based layouts (i.e. if  "Tableless layout" is not checked in the module's definition).
+This module's Javascript will not work with table layouts (i.e. if  "Tableless layout" is not checked in the module's definition).
 This applies to Contao 3 only, as Contao 4 only has templates for tableless layouts.